-We maintain an equity incentive plan, the 2013 Stock Option Plan, which provides certain of our employees, including the named executive officers, the opportunity to participate in the equity appreciation of our business through the receipt of options to purchase shares of our common stock.
-On June 14, 2013, we granted stock options to purchase 82,277,016 shares of our common stock to each of our named executive officers.
+We maintain an equity incentive plan, the 2013 Stock Option Plan, which has provided 28 of our employees, including the named executive officers, the opportunity to participate in the equity appreciation of our business through the receipt of options to purchase shares of our common stock.
+We believe that such stock options function as a compelling retention tool.

+On June 14, 2013, we granted stock options to purchase 699,852 shares of our common stock to each of our named executive officers.
+Each such stock option has a \$3.96 per share exercise price.
 Such stock options are scheduled to vest in equal annual installments over four years from the date of the grant.
-The vesting of the stock options is subject to acceleration upon a change of control of the Company if the participant remains employed by the Company, but a change of control does not include an initial public offering and so will not occur in connection with this offering.
+The vesting of the stock options is subject to acceleration upon a change of control of the Company if the participant remains employed by the Company.
+A change of control does not include an initial public offering, and therefore a change of control will not occur in connection with this offering.
+Additionally, in connection with this offering, on the effective date of the registration statement of which this prospectus is a part, we intend to allow Messrs.
+Redman, Smith and Sledge to cashlessly exercise the vested portions of their outstanding 2013 options.